What Is Copaxone?

 What Are the Risk Factors of Multiple Sclerosis?

-The following are risk factors that can increase your chances of developing multiple sclerosis:
+The following are risk factors that may increase chances of developing multiple sclerosis:

 - Genetics